These guidelines are a major step change from previous guidelines. They are possible because:

 - Have I (or anyone in my household) been in contact with anyone that is confirmed Covid-19 positive in the last 7 days.

 - Have I had a positive Lateral Flow Test in the past 7 days?

 If the response to any of these is YES, then we should NOT ring until the possibility of Covid-19 infection has been excluded and any quarantine period has been completed.

 Restrict ringing time to 45 minutes, whilst maintaining good tower ventilation.
-Whilst Wales is in Alert Level 3, longer periods of ringing should be restricted to planned episodes undertaken by low risk individuals, whilst researching the effectiveness of ventilation in a particular tower, using high-quality CO2 monitoring equipment (some guidance is being developed for this, including example monitors to use and what to do with them).
+Whilst Wales is moving to Alert Level 1, longer periods of ringing should be restricted to planned episodes undertaken by low-risk individuals, whilst improving ventilation as much as possible.